 Florida Bar grievance committees are made up of local attorneys and non-lawyers.
 Over 75 grievance committees are situated throughout the state, and the Florida Bar publishes the members’ names.
 One or more investigating member will be assigned to the case.
 A committee’s investigating member may speak with the lawyer and others and investigate the matter further to his or her satisfaction.
-The chair of a Bar grievance committee can conduct hearings and issue subpoenas.
+The committee chair can conduct hearings and issue subpoenas.
 Eventually the grievance committee will either terminate the case, refer it for prosecution by finding probable cause, or recommend an alternate disposition.
 Various intermediate outcomes are possible at this level, such as diversion to ethics school.

-In the context of a Florida Bar complaint, knowing what to say—or not say—can be a very nuanced matter requiring fine judgment and discernment in addition to knowing the rules.
+In a Florida Bar complaint, knowing what to say—or not say—is a nuanced matter requiring fine judgment and discernment, in addition to thoroughly knowing the options.
 Because practicing the law is a privilege and not a right, the privilege against self-incrimination cannot typically be invoked.
-As with criminal cases, Florida Bar attorney disciplinary proceedings have critical stages; thus, the sooner the accused lawyer is represented by an effective Florida Bar defense attorney, the better.
+As in criminal cases, Florida Bar attorney disciplinary proceedings have critical stages.
+The sooner an accused lawyer is represented by an effective Florida Bar defense attorney, the better.

-If the grievance committee finds probable cause, it refers the case for prosecution.
+If the committee finds probable cause, it refers the case for prosecution.
 Bar counsel will draft and file a formal complaint in the Supreme Court of Florida.
 The Bar’s filing and service of the formal complaint initiates the referee stage, a formal, adversarial proceeding.
 Click the link to learn about the referee stage.